dchen71/datasciencecoursera/README.md

-## This is a markdown file
+## Data Science Coursera
-Contains the assignments and stuff necessary for the Data Science Track in Coursera
+Contains the files and projects needed for the Data Science Track on Coursera

+Current - Exploratory Data Analysis